obaikoko/learnable-Task11API/README.md

 Hotel Management API

-This is a backend API for a hotel management system built using Node.js, Express.js, and MongoDB.
+This is a backend API for a hotel management system built using Node.js, Express.js, and MongoDB I also added TypeScript in the recent update.
 It provides endpoints to manage room types and rooms, allowing users to create, retrieve, update, and delete data.

 Endpoints